 The Department of Communication offers two alternative tracks for obtaining the MA Degree and students should declare their intention to pursue one of these tracks at the end of the first year of their MA program.

 Students in both the thesis and comprehensive exam tracks work with a faculty committee made up of a primary faculty advisor and two additional faculty members who provide students with close faculty supervision and mentorship on their exit project.

-VI.
+VII.
 Research and Collaboration Opportunities